Filter the Events report

 To include completed events in the Events report:

 - Select Include Completed Events.

-You can view events that have been archived.
-By default, xMatters archives data after seven days, and purges archived data 21 days after archiving it.
+You can view events that were archived.
+By default, xMatters archives data after 30 days, and purges archived data 60 days after archiving it.
 When you view archived events the other events are excluded from the results.
 In other words, active events are not displayed.

 To view only archived events:

 - The Events report displays only archived events.